-Based on these results, in April 2019, we completed the regulatory process for the CE mark of NBTXR3, thereby allowing the product to be commercialized for the treatment of locally advanced STS of the extremities and trunk wall under the brand name Hensify® in the 27 EU countries.
+Based on these trial results, in April 2019, we completed the regulatory process for the CE mark of NBTXR3, thereby allowing the product to be commercialized for the treatment of locally advanced STS of the extremities and trunk wall under the brand name Hensify® in the 27 EU countries.

+Long-term patient follow-up is currently ongoing to evaluate the time-to-local / distant recurrence and local / distant recurrence rates at 12 and 24 months.
+At the 2021 Annual Meeting of ASCO, we reported on long-term safety of NBTXR3 in patients treated in the Act.In.Sarc trial.
+As evaluated by several patient- and physician-reported methods, the long-term safety evaluation did not identify any negative impact on patient quality of life or long-term morbidity from NBTXR3.

 In light of our current development priorities, we do not presently intend to pursue commercialization for NBTXR3 for the treatment of locally advanced STS of the extremities and trunk wall in additional jurisdictions.
+We are currently preparing a post-registrational trial (Study 401 (MS01\1)) that will continue evaluating the safety and efficacy of b Serious AEs are adverse events reported during the whole study period (i.e. on-treatment and follow-up periods).

+NA, not applicable

-We are currently preparing a post-registrational trial (Study 401) that will continue evaluating the safety and efficacy of Hensify® and still provide patients with access to the product.
-Based on the expected timing of discussions with GMED regarding the planned protocol and current impact of the COVID-19 pandemic on clinical development timelines, we do not expect to launch Study 401 in Europe prior to 2022.
-Following evaluation of the results from Study 102 and NANORAY-312, we intend to undertake a strategic review and to determine where we believe we are best positioned to pursue commercialization, including our commercialization strategy with respect to Hensify®.
+Hensify® and still provide patients with access to the product.
+Based on the expected timing of discussions with regulatory authorities regarding the planned protocol and impact of the COVID-19 pandemic on clinical development timelines, launch of Study 401 (MS01 1) in Europe is expected in 2023.